 ruby / job queues

-The following describes a simple Ruby and Postgres job queuing system with these attributes
+I use a simple Ruby and Postgres job queuing system:

 - Each queue runs 1 job at a time.